BananaAccounting/Germany/EÜRDossier/2_ELSTER Reports/ELSTER Formulare/Readme.md

 ***Formular zur Umsatzsteuer-Voranmeldung 2019***

-## 2. Jahresabschluss/ annual financial statement at end of year
+## 2. Jahresabschluss/ annual financial statement
 #### -->mandatory for all personal income statements
 ***1 Mantelbogen 2018***
-Basic form for the personal income tax statement.
+Base form for the personal income tax statement.
 Here are declared special expenses that refer personally to the tax payer and his family.
-Those expenses usually are not related to a business (payments for divorced wife, childrens' education, household help etc.)
+Those expenses usually are not related to a business (eg. payments for divorced wife, childrens' education, household help etc.)

 ***2 Anlage Vorsorgeaufwendungen 2018***
 Form for deducting expenses for personal health or pension insurance